Greater-London-Authority/ldn-viz-tools/README.md

 This will prompt for a description of the changes, which will be saved as a markdown file in [`.changeset/`](./.changeset/).
 For more details, see the [Adding a Changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) section of the `changeset` docs.

+When writing changelog messages, consider the suggestions from [keep a changelog](https://keepachangelog.com/).

 When a release is made, `changeset` will add these descriptions of changes to a `CHANGELONG.md` file in the directory of the appropriate package; the version numbers in `package.json` files will also be updated appropriately.

 ### Making releases/publishing packages